 Science and society demand accountability and transparency from scientists.
 Therefore, besides publishing their work, individual researchers, research units and the university should preserve their research output, which mainly entails publications and research data.

-Preserving publications is facilitated by UT Research Information (Pure), which is also being used for publishing your research output (see publish your research as previous phase above)
+Preserving publications is facilitated by Pure Research Information, which is also being used for publishing your research output.

 Preserving research data means archiving them in a sustainable way.
 Archiving research data is facilitated by Areda, offering also the possibility of sharing these data within your research group or with specified people outside the group.